sgsutcliffe/Gut-Bacterial-Communities-of-Healthy-Individuals-Resilient-to-Prophage-Induction-by-Antibiotics/2_BacterialAnalysis/README.md

 I also only wanted a sorted bam file as output. postbinning_bowtie2_[A-J].sh
+### 3b Modify bam coverage for R

-To make a coverage profile I can handle in R, I will use samtools coverage and keep it in the same directory
+To make a coverage profile I can handle in R, I will use samtools coverage and keep it in the same directory It barely needs to be a script as all 6 time points can be run with 13MB in 25mins.
+But I made the script before knowing this.
+So to run it in parallel I will use the scripts.
+bacterial_samtools_coverage_profile_{A..J}.sh

 ### 4 Assignment of taxonomy: GTDB-Tk